 Participating in school sports comes with a long list of advantages, including promoting physical activity, self-confidence, teamwork, leadership and social skills.
 However, all sports do come with a risk of injury.
 Cameron Orthopedics physician, Dr. Michael Rosen, says there are steps parents and student athletes can take to help avoid injuries.

 Traumatic injuries are often caused by events such as falls, collisions, twists, etc. While these traumatic injuries are what many parents fear most, overuse injuries are actually much more common.
 Thankfully, there are steps athletes can take to avoid them.

 It’s natural to want to skip this step, but those boring warm-up drills can help avoid strains.
 Heated muscles are less likely to be strained, so warm-ups really do help.

 Always make sure protective equipment is worn and that it fits properly.

 Work on flexibility

 Flexibility helps student athletes avoid injuries by helping ensure that muscles work effectively and that joints are able to move through their full range of motion.
 Stretching exercises before and after physical activity help increase flexibility.

 Actively participating in conditioning programs not only help improve performance, but also help prevent injuries by strengthening muscles, tendons, joints, etc. Student athletes should follow school-approved or professionally-designed programs that focus on safety first.

 Student athletes need to understand the importance of following the rules of a game.
 Dangerous actions that put their own safety or the safety of other players at risk should not be tolerated at any level.

-Dr. Rosen is a licensed, fellowship-trained orthopaedic surgeon, who specializes in sports medicine, as well as general orthopaedic care.
+Dr. Rosen is a licensed, fellowship-trained orthopedic surgeon, who specializes in sports medicine, as well as general orthopedic care.
 He is now accepting new patients.
-To schedule an appointment, call Cameron Orthopaedics at (260) 667-5556.
+To schedule an appointment, call Cameron Orthopedics at (260) 667-5556.